fdonnet/ubik_accounting/README.md

 Now you can run your preferred code editor and start to deep dive... (see below)

+# Integration tests

+If you want to contribute, see section "3) For the Docker guys" to be able to mount the dependencies and run the integration tests project.
+No time to update to Aspire Test and change all the related stuff (github actions etc.).

+At the end, simply run `docker compose -f .\docker-compose.yml -f .\docker-integration-tests.yml up -d`, and you will be able to run the tests project.

 ## External libs

 | Package | For what |